---sort-

-Optional.
+--sort-order=SORT-OR-DER Optional.
 Sorting order.

-order=SORT-

-ORDER

 Use asc for ascending order, desc for descending order.

 One of the following exit codes will be set when the command finishes running:

 Note that a zero exit code is returned even if the command returns no records.
 If you want to test whether records matching your criteria exist use --format=count and check whether the output of the command is a non-zero integer.